MatthewReid854/reliability/docs/Development roadmap.rst

      - `Zero_Inflated_Distribution <https://www.jmp.com/support/help/14-2/distributions-2.shtml>`_.
 This is for when the CDF starts above 0 due to a lot of 'dead on arrival' products in the dataset.

 -    Add least squares as a method to obtain the initial guess for all Fitters.
 Currently this has only been implemented in Weibull and Loglogistic fitters but all the other Fitters use scipy which is slower but more accurate for small datasets.
--    Improvement to the optimisation routine wihtin each of the fitters.
-Weibull has been optimised very well but the others need to same improvements such as updating the initial guess using the output until the BIC no longer improves.
+-    Improvement to the optimisation routine within each of the fitters.
+Weibull has been optimised very well but the others need to same improvements such as updating the initial guess using the output until the BIC converges.
 -    Improvement to the online documentation for how some of these methods work, including the addition of more formulas, algorithms, and better referencing.
 -    Merge Fit_Weibull_2P_grouped functionality into Fit_Weibull_2P.
 Input format will be failures=[], right_censored=[], n_failures=[], n_right_censored=[].
 Once this is done for Weibull it will be replicated for all Fitters so they are faster for large datasets with repeated values.
 -    Add converters between 3 data formats: